lundclausenDK/CA3/README.md

 - a non user can register on the page and become a member.
 - logging in as admin (username: user3 password: test) and clicking on the adminpage will show all current users in the system.
 - non users can see all places without being logged in, by clicking places in the top bar.
-- the information in the places pages includes :
+- the information about the places includes:
 	- name
 	- short description
 	- address